-- 33.4.2BTo encourage consideration of wastewater treatment systems that service a cluster of households (subject to any site limitations) to: - (a) take advantage of opportunities for high technology advanced wastewater treatment solutions at cluster scales: - (b) reduce risks of system failure and cumulative adverse effects of single on-site systems; - (c) enable Council to develop effective and cost efficient systems for monitoring on-site wastewater systems. - 33.4.2CTo ensure that legal, practical, financial and enforceable responsibility is established for the operation and maintenance of any on-site wastewater treatment and disposal system, especially where such systems service a cluster of dwellings, taking into account both day-to-day operation and maintenance of such systems as well as provision for depreciation and replacement of equipment and of systems. - 33.4.4 To avoid, remedy or mitigate the adverse effects of discharges of domestic wastewater, including cumulative effects, particularly those in the Special Domestic Wastewater Disposal Areas.
+Objectives and Policies 33.4.0 Objective On-site disposal of domestic waste-water, which avoids, remedies or mitigates adverse effects on groundwater or surface water quality, habitats, human health and amenity values.
+Policies 33.4.1 To ensure householders are aware of the potential adverse effects that may be created by discharges from on-site wastewater disposal systems, and of methods of avoiding, remedying or mitigating them.
+33.4.2A To require regular programmed maintenance of on-site wastewater treatment and disposal systems to minimise risk of system failure and reduce risk of adverse environmental effects.
+33.4.2B To encourage consideration of wastewater treatment systems that service a cluster of households (subject to any site limitations) to: (a) take advantage of opportunities for high technology advanced wastewater treatment solutions at cluster scales; (b) reduce risks of system failure and cumulative adverse offects of (b) reduce risks of system failure and cumulative adverse effects of single on-site systems; (c) enable Council to develop effective and cost efficient systems for monitoring on-site wastewater systems.
+33.4.2C To ensure that legal, practical, financial and enforceable responsibility is established for the operation and maintenance of any on-site wastewater treatment and disposal system, especially where such systems service a cluster of dwellings, taking into account both day-todepreciation and replacement of equipment and of systems.

+33.4.4 To avoid, remedy or mitigate the adverse effects of discharges of domestic wastewater, including cumulative effects, particularly those in the Special Domestic Wastewater Disposal Areas.